madebymode/docker-alpine-php/fpm-hardened/8.3/README.md

 | bcmath, bz2, exif, fileinfo, gd, mysqli, pdo_mysql, zip | Compiled from PHP source |
 | intl, mbstring, opcache, sodium, sockets, xml, dom, curl, openssl | Bundled in DHI runtime |

+The shared MIME database from Alpine's `shared-mime-info` package is copied into the runtime image at `/usr/share/mime` for MIME detection parity with the standard 8.x images.

 `pcntl` is intentionally excluded — it exposes fork/exec primitives that are useful for post-exploitation in web-facing containers.

 ## Performance settings (baked in)